Mechanical Engineering (MECH ENG)

 MECH ENG 2519 Thermodynamics (LEC 3.0)

 Energy transformations and the relation of energy to the status of matter.
 Fundamental laws, concepts, and modes of analysis which underlie all applications of energy conversion in engineering.
-Prerequisites: A grade of "C" or better in each of Comp Sci 1570 or Comp Sci 1970 or Comp Sci 1971 or Comp Sci 1972, Math 1214 (or Math 1208), Math 1215 (or Math 1221), Math 2222, and Physics 1135.
+Prerequisites: A grade of "C" or better in each of the following: Math 1214 (or Math 1211); Math 1215; Math 2222; Physics 1135 or Physics 1111.

 MECH ENG 2527 Thermal Analysis (LEC 3.0)

 Basic principles of thermodynamics and heat transfer.
 First and second laws of thermodynamics and applications to engineering systems.
 Fundamentals of heat transfer by conduction, convection, and radiation with applications.
 Not for mechanical engineering majors.
-Prerequisites: Math 1215 (or 1221), Physics 1135.
+Prerequisites: Math 1215; Physics 1135 or Physics 1111.

 MECH ENG 2653 Introduction To Manufacturing Processes (LAB 1.0 and LEC 2.0)

-Introduces the process of design with emphasis on creativity and design visualization.
-Solid modeling is presented as a design tool.
-The solid modeling environment will also be used to reinforce the concepts of tolerancing, dimensioning, and multiview representation.
-Concurrent engineering will be introduced in a group design project.
-Prerequisites: Mech Eng 1720, Mech Eng 2653, preceded or accompanied by Civ Eng 2200; a grade of "C" or better in each of Math 1214 (or 1208), Physics 1135.
+Introduction to the mechanical design process with emphasis on creativity and design visualization.
+A systemic approach to design is introduced, emphasizing quality design, concept identification and selection, design life cycle, project management, failure analysis, and engineering ethics.
+Concurrent engineering will be presented in a group design project.
+Prerequisites: Mech Eng 1720, Mech Eng 1761, Mech Eng 2653, preceded or accompanied by Civ Eng 2200; a grade of "C" or better in each of the following: Math 1214 (or Math 1211); Physics 1135 or Physics 1111.

 MECH ENG 3001 Special Topics (LAB 0.0 and LEC 0.0)